silvialohrmann/editorial/_posts/2022-11-19-You-I-did-see.md

 layout: post
 ---

-You I did see: plaid pants, black hat, black long coat.
+<span class="first-sentence">You I did see</span>: plaid pants, black hat, black long coat.
 The staircase was narrow, steep and made of cement.
 Covered with dirt.
 Why I liked the ladder (that way, dirty and sad): because I knew of your other lives.

 I knew one in which you were not poor, in which you could have taken me to a better place.
 Unfortunately for me, in that other life you didn't know me.